 What will happen if I cannot claim my vehicle?

-Under Arizona law, the tow company or immobilizing agency may file for an abandoned title and seek ownership of the vehicle if it is left at the tow yard unclaimed for more than 30 days.
+Under Arizona law, the tow company may file for an abandoned title and seek ownership of the vehicle if it is left at the tow yard unclaimed for more than 30 days after the available release date.
 If you have difficulty in paying the required fees, you should contact the Pima County Sheriff’s Department if you wish to retain ownership of your vehicle.

 At the end of the 30 days can I just go to the tow company and claim my vehicle?